open-contracting/cardinal-rs/docs/cli/prepare.md

 ## Workflow

 :::{attention}
-Before following this command's workflow, follow the {doc}`../../topics/workflow`.
+Before following this command's workflow, follow the earlier steps in the {doc}`../../topics/workflow`.
 :::

-1. Initialize a `settings.ini` file, with the {doc}`init` command:
+1. Initialize a `settings.ini` file, using the {doc}`init` command:

    ```console
    $ ocdscardinal init settings.ini
    Settings written to "settings.ini".
    ```

-1. Write quality issues to an `issues.csv` file, with the `prepare` command.
+1. Write quality issues to an `issues.csv` file, using the `prepare` command.
 For example:

    ```bash
    ocdscardinal prepare --settings settings.ini input.jsonl > prepared.jsonl 2> issues.csv
    ```

 1. Review the quality issues in the `issues.csv` file.
-You can open the file as a spreadsheet.

-   Don't worry if the file reports many issues: most are repetitive and can be fixed at once.

-   See the [demonstration](#demonstration) below for more information on interpreting results.
+Don't worry if many issues are reported: most are repetitive and can be fixed at once.
+Read the [demonstration](#demonstration) to learn how to interpret results.

 1. Adjust the [configuration](#configuration) in the `settings.ini` file to fix the quality issues.